orizens/orizens.com/src/pages/blog/2012-10-03-backbone-safe-local-storage-plugin-for-backbone-js.md

   - open source
   - plugin
 ---
-This is a short post/link for <a href="http://orizens.github.com/Backbone.Safe" title="Backbone.Safe" target="_blank">Backbone.Safe</a> &#8211; a new open source plugin for Backbone.js.
+This is a short post/link for <a href="http://orizens.github.com/Backbone.Safe" title="Backbone.Safe" target="_blank">Backbone.Safe</a> - a new open source plugin for Backbone.js.

-Backbone.Safe lets you save Backbone&#8217;s models and collection to the local storage with an ease.
+Backbone.Safe lets you save Backbone's models and collection to the local storage with an ease.

 Check out how to.<!--more-->

-All you have to do is just using &#8216;set&#8217; for Models, and &#8216;add&#8217;/&#8217;reset&#8217; actions for Collections.
+All you have to do is just using &#8216;set' for Models, and &#8216;add'/'reset' actions for Collections.

-Backbone.Safe actually listens to &#8216;change&#8217; events, as well as &#8216;add&#8217; & &#8216;reset&#8217; events in Collections, and acts upon it.
+Backbone.Safe actually listens to &#8216;change' events, as well as &#8216;add' & &#8216;reset' events in Collections, and acts upon it.

-A unique name has to be given to each model and a collection so storage won&#8217;t be override by each other.
-Moreover, Backbone.Safe knows to reload data from the cache with initialization &#8211; so it will actually populate the Model or the Collection.
+A unique name has to be given to each model and a collection so storage won't be override by each other.
+Moreover, Backbone.Safe knows to reload data from the cache with initialization - so it will actually populate the Model or the Collection.

-Bcakbone.Safe is an open source project hosted on <a href="http://github.com" title="Github" target="_blank">Github</a> &#8211; so you can fork it, suggest new features and contribute your voice to its development process.
+Bcakbone.Safe is an open source project hosted on <a href="http://github.com" title="Github" target="_blank">Github</a> - so you can fork it, suggest new features and contribute your voice to its development process.